Training January 2024

 Logistics

-• Foresee the number of tables needed
+- Foresee the number of tables needed

-• Give the link to the webpage in the mail
+- Give the link to the webpage in the mail

 Standard types and basic statements

-• Comments are used several times without being presented
+- Comments are used several times without being presented

-• Wording of ex.
+- Wording of ex.
 5 is confusing ("fields"?)

-• Ex 6 talks about iterating on the list but we didn't see list iterations.
+alluseful there ? - Ex 6 talks about iterating on the list but we didn't see list iterations.

-• Exception example is not corresponding to the code example
+- Exception example is not corresponding to the code example

 Functions (basics)

-• Separate introductory code snippet: first function without parameter, second function with parameter
+- Separate introductory code snippet: first function without parameter, second function with parameter

-• Docstrings are not explained but used in the first example
+- Docstrings are not explained but used in the first example

-• Is duck typing worth presenting ? 🦆
+- Is duck typing worth presenting ?

 Files

-• Always Windows vs. Linux paths issues.
+f-string in not needed in first example - Always Windows vs. Linux paths issues.
 Show equivalent code for Windows.

 TP0

-• Statistics might be wrong on the output of Exercise 14
+zipin the correction but it has not been seen before - Statistics might be wrong on the output of Exercise 14

-• The full correction is not really possible to explain (regexp, logging, ...)
+- The full correction is not really possible to explain (regexp, logging, ...)

-• The last part about default values is not really possible (shown as a dict which is not seen for now)
+- The last part about default values is not really possible (shown as a dict which is not seen for now)

 Data structures

-• Ex 17 has default arguments but these were not seen yet
+- Ex 17 has default arguments but these were not seen yet

-• Spend less time on set ?
+list/tuple` before - Spend less time on

-• No need to have a isinstance when presenting looping over dict
+set? - No need to have a

-• Print of d1 is missing in the dict comprehension example (also the example is super confusing)
+d1is missing in the dict comprehension example (also the example is super confusing)

 Functions (advanced)

-• Examples are super-confusing.
+- Examples are super-confusing.
 Even as a trainer, we don't really know what is the message of each example (expect showing what to not do).

-• Example of the print docstring should come way before (to explain how to read the docstring)
+printdocstring should come way before (to explain how to read the docstring) - Example for default arguments is confusing (

 TP1

-• Corrections include bad habits (mutation of dic_station defined outside the function)
+- Corrections include bad habits (mutation of

 Numpy, manipulating arrays

-• Use a fixed matrix as example to avoid confusing states
+- Use a fixed matrix as example to avoid confusing states

-• Remove dtypes ?
+dtypes?
 Pandas does it much better.

 Matplotlib

-• First example is not really representative
+- First example is not really representative

 Edited by Loic Huder